-An iSCSI compliant initiator or target MUST provide confidentiality by implementing IPsec [RFC2401] with ESP in tunnel mode [RFC2406] with the following iSCSI specific requirements:
+An iSCSI compliant initiator or target MUST provide confidentiality by implementing IPsec [RFC2401] with ESP [RFC2406] in tunnel mode and MAY provide confidentiality by implementing IPsec with ESP in transport mode. with the following iSCSI specific requirements:

 - 3DES in CBC mode MUST be implemented [RFC2451]. - AES in Counter mode SHOULD be implemented [AESCTR] (NOTE: This is still subject to the IPsec WG's standardization plans).